-- 3.1 This Site Options Appraisal has been undertaken by Gleeds as the Lead Advisor to the Future Hospital project in response to a request by the Project Board to review the viability of four site options proposed by Ministers. - 3.2 It has been completed using the best available data and reflects both UK Treasury Business Case Guidance and Best practice in healthcare design and pricing.
-It also reflects the most recent activity and bed modelling analysis completed by EY and the outcomes of the emerging Acute Services Strategy being developed by HSSD. - 3.3 The full review methodology and process have been independently assured by EY (Ernst Young) and verified as being broadly robust and valid.
-A report on the outcome will follow completion of this Report. - 3.4 The economic modelling of all outcomes has been completed using a UK Treasury General Economic Model [GEM] that has been managed by EY and again assured by an independent EY Team. - 3.5 The four options considered were: - Option A Dual Site (Existing General Hospital and Overdale) New Build and Refurbishment Option - Option B Overdale Site and adjacent property 100% New Build Option - Option C Existing General Hospital Site and adjacent property 100% New Build Option - Option D Waterfront Site (14C Zephyrus, Crosslands and Jardins de la Mer) 100% New Build Option - 3.6 In the interests of cost efficiency and to maintain comparability with the previous Strategic Outline Case and Refined Concept Addendum produced in October 2013, the spatial planning within all options has been based on achieving a 15% reduction against current UK health building standards. - 3.7 On this basis the appraisal concluded that: - Option 'B' being a 100% new hospital at Overdale would be delivered at the lowest capital cost £436.5m, carried the lowest 60 year Net Present Value and could be delivered in the joint shortest timescale of under 7 years from the date of this report; - Option 'D' being a 100% new hospital at the Waterfront would be delivered at the second lowest capital cost of £463.3m, carried the second lowest Net Present Value and could also be delivered within 7 years;
+- 3.1 This 'updated' Site Options Appraisal has been prepared by Gleeds as the Lead Advisor to the Future Hospital project following our review of an additional site to the four options reviewed within the CR004 report. - 3.2 It has been completed using the best available data and reflects both UK Treasury Business Case Guidance and Best practice in healthcare design and pricing.
+It also reflects the most recent activity and bed modelling analysis completed by EY and the outcomes of the emerging Acute Services Strategy being developed by HSSD. - 3.3 In this respect it brings together all previous reports provided to Ministers including the CR004 report and the subsequent corrigendum issued to it. - 3.4 The appraisal process and review methodology has been fully and equally applied to all sites including the additional fifth site, and has previously been independently assured by EY (Ernst & Young) as being broadly robust and valid. - 3.5 The economic modelling of all outcomes has been completed by EY using a UK Treasury General Economic Model [GEM] and again separately assured by an independent EY Team. - 3.6 The four initial options and additional fifth option considered were:

+Option A Retention of the 'Refined Concept Dual Site Option' as a benchmark of the minimum investment necessary to achieve acceptable benefits in safety, sustainability and affordability - i.e. the "Do Minimum".
+Option B 100% new build hospital at Overdale Hospital and adjacent land; Option C 100% new build hospital on the current General Hospital site and adjacent land; Option D 100% new-build hospital on the best performing alternative site identified during feasibility being site 14C "the Waterfront" Option E 100% new-build hospital at People's Park (the additional option).

+3.7 In the interests of cost efficiency and to maintain comparability with the previous Strategic Outline Case and Refined Concept Addendum produced in October 2013, the spatial planning for all options has been based on achieving a 15% reduction against current UK health building standards.

-- Option 'D' scored significantly higher than all other options in terms of delivered benefits and scored the lowest and therefore best in terms of the risks associated with it. - Option 'A' being the dual site option ranked the poorest in terms of potential benefits and risk and also in terms of overall cost due to the length of programme required to deliver it on an operational hospital site. - 3.8 UK Treasury Green Book recommends that, at this strategic stage, the differential value offered by different options is compared by calculating the quantum of Net Present Value required to secure each benefit point.
-On this basis Option 'D' being the Waterfront scored significantly better than all other options and continued to do so under several levels of sensitivity testing.
+- 3.8 On this basis the appraisal concluded that: - Option 'E' being a 100% new hospital at People's Park, would be delivered at the lowest capital cost of £426.8m, would result in the lowest 60 year Net Present Value and, could be delivered in the joint shortest timescale of under 7 years from the date of this report; - Option 'E' being a 100% new hospital at the People's Park scored significantly higher than all other options in terms of delivered benefits; - Option 'D' being a 100% new build at the Waterfront scored better than all other options in terms of risk.
+However, in comparison to Option 'E' this improvement related largely to the technical team's view of the risk associated with the acquisition of the Park; - Option 'A' being the dual site option ranked the poorest in terms of benefits and risk and also in terms of overall cost due to the length of programme required to deliver it on an operational site; - 3.9 UK Treasury Green Book guidance recommends that, at this strategic stage, the differential value offered by different options is compared by calculating the quantum of Net Present Value required to secure each benefit point.
+On this basis; - Option 'E' being People's park scored significantly better than all other options and as a result achieved the best value in terms of NPV/weighted benefit point